All Episodes

 And I think we're really pushing it now to the 11th hour.

-I don't see we have much more time to allow him to continue to develop his program and I just discovered a couple days ago that the latest defector came across the border for North Korea not only with signs of nuclear radiation uh but also with signs of anthrax.
+And I just discovered a couple days ago that the latest defector came across the border from North Korea, not only with signs of nuclear radiation, but also with signs of anthrax.

-So that's a lot easier to build and to into deploy than nuclear weapons are so I think we're we're getting to the point of no return and we're at the point where there are no good options available to us.
+So I think we're getting to the point of no return, and we're at the point where there are no good options available to us.

-Now is that I mean I want to hear about these options but at the same time what options are actually left on the table for us.
+Now, is that, I mean, I want to hear about these options, but at the same time, what options are actually left on the table for us?

-God okay so what options do you see that we have left and and uh I I believe this administration is up for the task, don't you?
+And I believe this administration is up for the task, don't you?

 I really like Trump's rhetoric over the last few months about this.

-There's only bad or less bad.
+It's only bad or less bad.

-I think we need to go after the banks uh the banking system first cut off all supplies and all all revenues going into that country and then um I'm hoping that we see very soon maybe his next test launch that we actually knock it out of the sky just embarrass him.
+And then I'm hoping that we see very soon, maybe his next test launch, that we actually knock it out of the sky just to embarrass him.

-Yeah I think it would be great too.
+Yeah, I think it would be great, too.

-That that would be the least militarized uh response we have on the table we could do it and we could do it fairly easily.
+That would be the least militarized response we have on the table.

 It's only basically Pyongyang has power.